FatimaIdris1/Core-telecoms-ETL/README.md

 ## CI/CD Pipeline

-This project follows a **DataOps CI/CD approach** for infrastructure, ETL, and analytics models.
+This part of the project follows a **DataOps CI/CD approach** for infrastructure, ETL, and analytics models.
+This ensures only validated DAGs, Terraform plans, and dbt models are merged.
+CD deploys infrastructure, runs ETL pipelines, and updates warehouse models automatically.

 | Component                         | CI (Checks Before Merge)                  | CD (Deployment)                           |
 | --------------------------------- | ----------------------------------------- | ----------------------------------------- |